 Each Reserve Bank has a nine-member board of directors selected to represent a cross-section of banking, commercial, agricultural, industrial, service, labor, consumer, and public interests within a Federal Reserve District.
 The Board of Governors has established policies regarding the roles and responsibilities of Reserve Bank directors.

-Within this framework, the Philadelphia Fed’s board operates under a set of bylaws PDF and has established an Executive Committee and three other standing committees: Audit; Management and Budget; and Nominating and Governance.
+Within this framework, the Philadelphia Fed’s board operates under a set of bylaws and has established an Executive Committee and three other standing committees: Audit; Management and Budget; and Nominating and Governance.

 The Code of Conduct and the related documents are part of a comprehensive ethics program that incorporates regular training, annual certifications from employees that they understand and adhere to the Code of Conduct, and submission of disclosure statements by key officers and employees.
 All officers and employees are prohibited from owning bank stocks and certain other financial assets in order to avoid the potential for a financial conflict of interest in connection with the Fed's supervisory responsibilities.